gpslab/geoip2/README.md

     # URL for download new GeoIP database.
     # It's a default value.
 You can change it.
     url: 'http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz'

+    # Get model data in this locale
+    # It's a default value.
+You can change it.
+    locales: [ '%locale%' ]
 ```

 ## Usage